hu-macsy/lama_old/scai/lama/doc/Vector.rst

 * There is no method to set individually a single element in sparse vector, while a dense vector has the method ``setValue``.
 * gather and scatter operations are only supported for dense vectors
 * sorting is only supported for dense vectors
-* assign of a scalar value to a sparse vector throws an exception
 * Many operations where vectors are involved require an explicit array with all (local) values.
 For a dense vector the method ``getLocalValues`` gives a reference to the corresponding heterogeneous array for free, for a sparse vector this array will be built temporarily by calling the method ``buildLocalValues``.